Defence of democracy and neutrality

 The General from the people

-At the event commemorating Guisan's 125th birthday, the grandson reported how it happened.
 A few days later, towards the end of recess, when the children were going back into their classrooms, one of the little boys first glanced down the road leading to the school, then stormed into the classroom and yelled:

 "The General, the General!
 He is arriving!"